-Often, this payment stream is dispersed throughout the individual's lifetime to ensure future medical expenses and basic living needs will be met, and that the injured person will not outlive his or her compensation.
-In the case of a disabling injury or wrongful death of a bread-winner, the payment stream can be tailored to support the family.
+Often, this payment stream is disbursed throughout the individual's lifetime to ensure future medical expenses and basic living needs will be met, and that the injured person will not outlive his or her compensation.
+In the case of a disabling injury or wrongful death of a breadwinner, the payment stream can be tailored to support the family.
 For example, the family may have young children to care for at home, with the other spouse unable to return to work or to earn enough to support the family.
 The payment stream can be tailored to meet the family's specific needs over time, including providing lump sum payments in the future when the children reach college to help fund the cost of their education.

 Structured settlements are voluntary arrangements.
-The injured person has a choice whether or not to take a structured settlement.
-Generally, about one-third of the injured persons who are offered a structured settlement take it.
-The other two-thirds take the cash lump sum.
+The injured person has a choice whether or not to take a structured settlement, yet many are never informed that they have this option.
+In the aggregate, about one-third of the injured persons who are offered a structured settlement choose one (with the other two-thirds taking a cash lump sum).
+But, according to industry experts, if an injured person is informed about the option of a structured settlement and given the opportunity to meet with an expert who can explain how structures work, acceptance rates increase substantially.